-Established in 2018, The annual RUSA STARS Publication Recognition Award is an annual award consisting of $1,250 and a citation presented to librarians or library staff to highlight and encourage excellence in publication in STARS (Sharing and Transforming Access to Resources Section) areas, including interlibrary loan, document delivery, remote circulation, access services, cooperative reference, cooperative collection-development, remote storage and other shared library services.
+Established in 2018, The annual RUSA STARS Publication Recognition Award is an annual award consisting of a citation presented to librarians or library staff to highlight and encourage excellence in publication in STARS (Sharing and Transforming Access to Resources Section) areas, including interlibrary loan, document delivery, remote circulation, access services, cooperative reference, cooperative collection-development, remote storage and other shared library services.

 *Monetary award amounts are subject to change without notice and are contingent upon donor funding supplied at the time the award is presented.